Team

 Dr. David Canales Garcia (canaled4@erau.edu)

-David Canales Garcia started his professional career at Polytechnic University of Catalonia, Spain, where he studied his BSc and MSc degrees in Aerospace Engineering.
-He also pursued a MSc degree in Astrophysics, Particle Physics and Cosmology from University of Barcelona.
-His most remarkable professional experience in the space industry was when he started working for Satlantis LLC as a space technology engineer with the aim of developing Earth-observation cameras for micro-satellites.
-He graduated from his Ph.D. in Astrodynamics and Space Applications in the multi-body dynamics research group under the supervision of Dr. Kathleen C. Howell in Purdue University
+David Canales Garcia started his professional career at the Polytechnic University of Catalonia, Spain, where he earned his BSc and MSc degrees in Aerospace Engineering.
+He also completed an MSc degree in Astrophysics, Particle Physics, and Cosmology at the University of Barcelona.
+His most notable professional experience in the space industry was working for Satlantis LLC as a space technology engineer, where he contributed to developing Earth-observation cameras for micro-satellites.
+He earned his Ph.D. in Astrodynamics and Space Applications as a member of the multi-body dynamics research group at Purdue University, under the supervision of NAE member Dr. Kathleen C. Howell.
+Dr. Canales is currently an Assistant Professor in the Department of Aerospace Engineering at Embry-Riddle Aeronautical University (ERAU), where he founded the Space Trajectories and Applications Research (STAR) group.
+He also serves as the ERAU representative to the Universities Space Research Association (USRA).
+His research interests include astrodynamics in multi-body regimes, cislunar operations, space policy, space weather, astrophysics, and applied mathematics.

 Graduate Researchers